Introduction

 sales would be around the same as before but if the ebook version did

-not sell well enough, then a possible outcome is that we might drop
+likely outcome is that we might drop

 support